Almost coherent modules and almost coherent sheaves: Almost coherence of `` -adic nearby cycles''

-\begin{defn} A {\it geometric point} above point $x\in X$ of an analytic adic space $X$ is a morphism $x\colon \Spa(C(x), C(x)^+) \to X$ such that $C(x)$ is an algebraically closed non-archimedean field, and the corresponding extension of completed residue fields $\wdh{k(x)} \subset C(x)$ is a topologically algebraic extension. \end{defn}
+\begin{defn} A {\it geometric point} above point $x\in X$ of an analytic adic space $X$ is a morphism $x\colon \Spa(C(x), C(x)^+) \to X$ such that $C(x)$ is an algebraically closed non-archimedean field, $C(x)^+$ is an open and bounded valuation subring of $C(x)$, and the corresponding extension of completed residue fields $\wdh{k(x)} \subset C(x)$ is a topologically algebraic extension. \end{defn}

 \begin{rmk} If $\Spa(C(x), C(x)^+) \to X$ is a geometric point, then $C(x)$ can be identified with the completed algebraic closure of $\wdh{k(x)}$ (or, equivalently, of $k(x)$) and $C(x)^+$ with a valuation ring extending $\wdh{k(x)}^+$ (or, equivalently, $k(x)^+$).
 Therefore, Definition~\ref{defn:geometric-point} is more restrictive than \cite[Definition 2.5.1]{H3}, but coincides with the subclass of geometric points constructed in \cite[(2.5.2)]{H3}. \end{rmk}